The Different Types of Reusable Nappies

 Cons - they can't be boosted, not very absorbent leading to leaks, longer to dry as all attached, normally sized so will be outgrown

-The 'old school' terry squares or muslin squares your granny would have used, folded to fit round a baby with a nappy pin or nappy nippa to secure.
+The 'old school' terry squares or flat nappies your granny would have used, folded to fit round a baby with a nappy fastening or nappy nippa to secure.
 Great for newborns.
 Can come 'prefolded' into shapes to fit onto your baby and they then need a waterproof nappy cover like our wraps.

 Pros - Cheap, space saving, easy to wash and dry